relmify/jest-fp-ts/README.md

 import '@relmify/jest-fp-ts';
 ```

-If you've added a `global.d.ts` files and your editor still has problems recognizing these matchers,
+If you've added a `global.d.ts` file and your editor still has problems recognizing these matchers,
 you may need to specifically include the `global.d.ts` file in your Typescript configuration using
 the `"include"` or `"files"` property.
 For example, in `tsconfig.json`: